Luís Loureiro

-Luis Fernando da Graça Loureiro (born 4 December 1976) is a Portuguese football coach and a former defensive midfielder.
-He is the manager of Vitória de Setúbal.
+Luis Fernando da Graça Loureiro (born 4 December 1976) is a Portuguese former footballer who played as a defensive midfielder, currently a manager.

 He amassed Primeira Liga totals of 142 matches and 15 goals over seven seasons, representing mainly Gil Vicente.
 He also competed professionally in Russia and Cyprus.

 In 2011, Loureiro started working as a coach.

 Playing career

 Club

 Loureiro was born in Sintra, Lisbon Region.
 Having started his footballing career with his hometown club S.U.
 Sintrense, he went on to represent Portimonense SC, C.D.
 Nacional, Gil Vicente FC (making his Primeira Liga debut in the 2001–02 season), S.C.
 Braga, Sporting CP and C.F.
 Estrela da Amadora, also having uneventful abroad stints with FC Dynamo Moscow in Russia (February–July 2005) and Cyprus's Anorthosis Famagusta FC (August–December 2007).

 Arguably, Loureiro's biggest career moment came with Sporting: a spectacular goal, topping a great performance in a 2–1 home win against S.L.
 Benfica during the 2005–06 campaign.
 However, he was never more than a utility player at the Estádio José Alvalade, making only 14 appearances in all competitions and leaving by mutual consent.

 Loureiro left Anorthosis in December 2007 after having arrived in the summer, following some injury problems and a serious run-in with manager Temuri Ketsbaia.
 The former returned to Portugal the following month, signing until the end of the season with Boavista FC.

 In August 2008, after Boavista's top-flight relegation, Loureiro also dropped down a level, returning to Algarve's Portimonense and being released at the end of the campaign.
 After one year out of football he re-joined his first professional team Sintrense, in the fourth division.